Table of Contents

 The Matt Chan Bar from Rogue Fitness is the most unique barbell the company currently makes.
 It’s stainless steel, yet coated in Cerakote.
 It’s great for CrossFit, yet works well for powerlifting and Olympic Weightlifting.
 It’s beautiful and mean looking all at the same time.
 I am a huge fan of the Matt Chan Bar and feel it’s one of the most underrated barbell currently on the market.

 Matt Chan is a former CrossFit Games athlete with a pension for lifting heavy, so it’s only natural that his signature barbell follows these pursuits.
+There are plenty of the best Crossfit barbells in the market.
 The Rogue Chan Bar has a tremendously diverse specification list that all adds up to a tremendous performing bar that, in all honesty, would be a great bar for the garage gym owner that only wants one (although it’s hard to avoid the N+1 barbell equation.)
 We cover everything you’d want to know in this review of the Chan Bar from who we recommend it for to what we dislike.
 Let’s dive in.

 Rogue barbells are well known and well respected, so it might surprise you to know that the Matt Chan Bar is the first that Rogue ever introduced that bore an athlete’s name.
 This is due to the fact that Rogue and Matt Chan (more on him later) have been working closely together for a number of years, so it made sense that when Rogue decided to create an updated version of their Cerakote range, Matt Chan would have some kind of influence on it.